eduardofischermath/homemade_graphs/ISSUES.md

 and whether they return the correct results) which is subclassed and applied in different contexts (p. ex.
 Digraphs, Graphs, empty digraph)

-## ISSUE #0037 OPEN
+## ISSUE #0037 ONGOING

-Create even more categories/generic classes for testing.
-For example, testing multiple properties of multiple objects.
+Create template for testing classes (template meaning an "abstract" class) with multiple objects and methods.
+Test each object against a subset of the methods, trying to match with specification.
+Probably need a class more complicated than GenericObjectTestCase, and maybe more complex PropertySpecifications.

-## ISSUE #0038 ONGOING
+## ISSUE #0038 COMPLETE

+Created a common method which serves both paths and cycles on collecting solutions for all the pairs of initial and final vertices.

+Original, discarded idea (might be implemented but it is unlikely):
 Change StateDigraphSolveTSP to only essentially handle cycles.
 In case of paths, modify graph to have a new vertex.
 This vertex would have arrows of weight 0 going into all original initial vertices and receiving arrows of weight 0 from all final vertices.
 The solution of the path problem would be the solution of the cycle problem for the extended graph (removing the new vertex).
-Alternatively, create a common method which serves both paths and cycles on collecting solutions for all the pairs of initial and final vertices.

 ## ISSUE #0039 COMPLETE